My first real lesson in magic came from one of the greatest sorcerers of the Twentieth Century.

 But still the choice haunted me, and nagged with its surreal temptations.
 Was magic real?

+There is a story about Castenada that proved to me that magic was real.
+The story itself, in isolation.
 When Carlos Castenada presented his Don Juan works to the University of California, Los Angeles, there was considerable internal debate as to whether or not they were fact or fiction, or so I was told by someone I considered a reliable source.
 The University, according to this source, decided that the works were brilliant, whether they were true or not, meriting the award to Castenada of both an undergraduate and a graduate degree in Anthropology.
 My recollection of this account has been dimmed by decades, and I haven’t been able to independently verify it.
 It might have been a repeated rumor.
 It might have begun as a joke.
 Today, it might provoke a debate as to whether the story about Castenada was itself fact or fiction.
 It doesn’t really matter if the story is true.
 It doesn’t matter if I actually got the information from a credible source.
-It was a lesson in how true magic actually works.
+It showed me how true magic actually works.

-And if you’ve believed everything I’ve said so far, I’ve worked a kind of magic, because I haven’t offered much in the way of evidence or authority, apart from my unsubstantiated representations.
+There are many good reasons to believe everything I’ve said so far, and if you believe me, then I’ve worked a kind of magic, because I haven’t offered much in the way of evidence or authority, apart from my unsubstantiated representations.